Zoe Raffard

 Occupational Therapist

-When she’s not working, you’ll find Kate biking, hiking, reading a good book, and catching sunsets.
+When she’s not working, you’ll find Kate swimming, biking, reading a good book, and catching sunsets.

 Eunice Tan